developersdigest/function-chain/README.md

 ![FunctionChain Image](https://i.imgur.com/nHp7uRq.gif)

-FunctionChain is a powerful JavaScript library that orchestrates a series of functions with OpenAI's GPT-3.5 and GPT-4 models.
-It's perfect for creating complex conversational applications.
+FunctionChain is a  JavaScript library that orchestrates a series of functions with OpenAI's GPT-3.5 and GPT-4 models.

 The library automatically loads and executes functions defined in separate JavaScript modules and manages all the interactions with the OpenAI API.

 ## Installation